jaapgeurts/z80_computer/README.md

 |PD6 | B6     |Output only|
 |PD7 | B7     |Output only|

-Port D outputs are routed through a ULN2008 and allow sourcing and sinking of at least 100ma.
-Sourcing is limited by the 1/4 watt pullup resistor and the power supply.
+Port D outputs are open collector and buffered throught a ULN2008.
 Sinking is limited to max 500ma for all pins together.
 So 500ma is shared between all outputs; i.e. two pins can sink 250ma each etc..

 ### Z84C2004